The Different Types of College Admissions Deadlines

-- Regular Admissions: This deadline can vary, depending on the college, but usually falls somewhere between January 1 and February 1.
-It is advisable to have your essays writen and your recommendations in line by the end of November, so you don’t get caught in a holiday rush.
+- Regular admissions: This deadline can vary, depending on the college, but usually falls somewhere between January 1 and February 1.
+It is advisable to have your essays written and your recommendations in line by the end of November, so you don’t get caught in a holiday rush.
 Acceptance notices are sent out between March and May.

 Be sure you understand the admissions process at each individual school.
 Some rely on the Common Application, some use the Common App with some extra requirements, and some have their own process entirely.
 Write all deadlines on a calendar and pay attention, as waiting until the last minute can often cause problems.